hmrc/individuals-reliefs-api/resources/public/api/conf/common/overview.md

-Overview:

 Use the Individuals Reliefs API to submit, edit and retrieve information about a customer’s individual tax reliefs.

-This API is related to the following customer journey:

-* Submit individual reliefs

 Some parameters in this API map to box numbers in one or more Self Assessment tax return forms.
 To learn more and to download this mapping information as a CSV file, go to